-The following description of the Packaging Corporation of America (the "Company" or "PCA") Thrift Plan for Hourly Employees (the "Plan") provides general information.
-Participants should refer to the applicable Summary Plan Description, including the special appendix sections ("Special Appendix") for a more complete description of eligibility requirements, contribution limits, Company matching contributions, and vesting provisions.
+The following description of the Packaging Corporation of America (the "Company" or "PCA") Retirement Savings Plan for Salaried Employees (the "Plan") provides general information.
+Participants should refer to the Summary Plan Description for a more complete description of the Plan's provisions.